NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

 **********************

 :term:`Standard Error` for realized performance monitoring is calculated using SEM [1]_ in a way described in :ref:`Adapting Standard Error of the Mean Formula<introducing_sem>`.
-Since targets are available only in the reference dataset, the nominator of the SEM formula is calculated based on observation-level metrics from the reference dataset.
+The nominator of the SEM formula is calculated based on observation-level metrics from the reference dataset.
 The sample size in the denominator is the size of a chunk for which standard error is estimated.

 Since realized performance is the actual performance of